Fallen-Breath/minecraft-bingo/README.md

 - Add config `spawn-locations-chunk-loading-radius`
 - Add a "line" mode variant: "quidditch" mode
 - Fix double timer running by entering double `/start` and double game starting
-- Show item collect num for currently winning team (in `quidditch` only)
 - Show num & row collected in tab list

 ## What is minecraft bingo?